KamyarTaher/zust/README.md

 // Example of using selectors
 function ExampleComponent() {
-  // Automatic type inference and path suggestion for all functions' input and output
+  // Automatic type inference and path suggestion for all functions' input and output. const { age } = useSelectors('user.age');
+  // You can simply select as many state you want const { name, theme } = useSelectors('user.name', 'settings.theme');
-  // 'user.name' and 'settings.theme' are inferred as strings, then name and theme will be suggested const { name, theme } = useSelectors('user.name', 'settings.theme');
+  // 'user.name' and 'settings.theme' are inferred as strings, then name and theme will be suggested

   // Update state at any depth just by specifying the path const onClick1 = () => setDeep('user.name', 'Jane');
-  // Also, you can have access to the current state and return a new one const onClick2 = () => setDeep('settings.theme', (prev) => prev === 'light' ? 'dark' : 'light');
+  // You can have access to the current state and return a new one const onClick2 = () => setDeep('settings.theme', (prev) => prev === 'light' ? 'dark' : 'light');

   return (